Beyond the Norm in Clown Training by Ira Seidenstein, PhD

 It is not that Lecoq and derivatives are not contributing forces in what I call The Clown Movement – TCM, but, it is rather that there are much greater and much better possibilities for clown training, education, and emergence of authenticity than are provided by the Lecoq and derivatives syndrome.

 Speaking of ‘syndrome’ sometimes on this topic of ‘clown training’ I am reminded of the Stockholm Syndrome that occurs when someone is held hostage physically and psychologically in such a way that the victim becomes emotionally attracted to their captor.

 In reality the so-called training or even liberating of the body at Lecoq’s is derived from the method of Moshe Feldenkrais.
 For many years this method was taught by Monika Pagneaux.
-She and the Feldenkrais Technique then became a key inside the Gaulier school.
-However, in both schools it was a good cop/bad cop situation.
-So while Pagneaux was nurturing all students Lecoq and staff (and most of their derivative schools and staff) were psychologically manipulating students and of course Gaulier has been psychologically abusive.
+She and the Feldenkrais Technique then became and key inside school.
+However, in both schools where she taught it was a good cop/bad cop situation.
+So while Pagneaux was nurturing all students Lecoq and staff (and most of their derivative schools and staff) were psychologically manipulating students and at least one member has been psychologically abusive.
 This is well known but ‘no one’ in the clown community will publicly admit or discuss that he/she has been psychologically abused – as is continually reported outside of the public media by the majority of his students.

 b) actors/customers do not actually investigate the actual background of the teachers

 c) those who succeed usually have had a formal B.A. in theatre studies

 d) there has been an appropriation of the legacy of actual clowns